Doomlazer/EQ1-CDR/README.md

 ### Background

-This project is a colaboration with my dear friend Threepwang as part of his French translation.
+This project is a colaboration with my friend <a href="https://github.com/Thpwg">Threepwang</a> as part of his French translation.
 This patch wouldn't be possilbe without his hard work and dedication to the project.

 "Threepwang and DL at Eluria!
 Threepwang and DL on the water."